Two-particle azimuthal correlations in $\gamma$p interactions using pPb collisions at $\sqrt{s_\mathrm{NN}}$ = 8.16 TeV: Analysis technique

 Figure~\ref{fig:CorrelationPlots} (left) shows the two-particle correlation functions for \PhotonP-enhanced (upper row) and MB (lower row) events within the multiplicity range $2 \leq \Ntrack < 35$ as functions of \DeltaEta and \DeltaPhi.
+This \Ntrack range integrates all the yields all statistics for \PhotonP events, significantly suppressing fluctuations seen in smaller bins.
 For the \PhotonP distribution, the \DeltaEta range is limited to $\abs{\DeltaEta} < 2.5$ by the \DeltaEtaF selection and the acceptance of the tracker.
 Both distributions show a large jet peak centered at $\DeltaEta = \DeltaPhi = 0$, as well as a broader distribution from the recoiling jet centered at $\DeltaEta = 0$ and $\DeltaPhi = \pi$.
 Neither distribution displays a ``ridge''-like structure at $\abs{\Delta\phi} \approx 0$ for $\abs{\Delta\eta} > 2$.
 Figure~\ref{fig:CorrelationPlots} (right) shows the projections of the two-dimensional correlation functions onto the \DeltaPhi axis for $\abs{\DeltaEta} > 2$, away from the jet fragmentation peak.
 These distributions are fitted over the $\DeltaPhi$ range $[0, \pi]$ to a Fourier decomposition series $\propto 1 + \sum_n 2\VnDelta\cos(n\Delta\phi)$, from where the measured \VnDelta are extracted.
 Only the first three terms are included in the fit, since additional terms have a negligible effect on its quality.

+In order to reduce the contribution to \vN coefficients from back-to-back jet correlations, one can correct \vN by subtracting correlations from very low-multiplicity events ($\ensuremath{v^\mathrm{sub}_n}$), as done in Refs. \cite{Khachatryan:2016txc, cms:pPbthird, Sirunyan:2017uyl}.
+The limited \Ntrack range for the \PhotonP events (up to $\sim35$) makes it difficult to apply this technique to check for collectivity.
+As an alternative the data are compared to {\PYTHIA}8 predictions, which do not include collective effects.